DPLYR-dev/docs/docs/laravel.md

 sidebar_label: Laravel
 slug: /laravel
 ---
-## Deploy great Laravel apps using DPLYR
+## Deploy greatest Laravel apps using DPLYR
 <img class="right-image" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9a/Laravel.svg/1200px-Laravel.svg.png" width="80px" height="80px" />
 <p>Are you ready to deploy your app on DPLYR Machines ?</p>
 You need to configure your app to be ready for the deployment process.